fasiha/ebisu/README.md

 **Predict a fact’s current recall probability** `ebisu.predictRecall(prior: tuple, tnow: float) -> float` where `prior` is this fact’s model and `tnow` is the current time elapsed since this fact’s most recent review. `tnow` may be any unit of time, as long as it is consistent with the half life's unit of time.
 The value returned by `predictRecall` is a probability between 0 and 1.

-**Update a fact’s model with quiz results** `ebisu.updateRecall(prior: tuple, result: bool, tnow: float) -> tuple` where `prior` and `tnow` are as above, and where `result` is true if the student successfully answered the quiz, false otherwise.
+**Update a fact’s model with quiz results** `ebisu.updateRecall(prior: tuple, success: int, total: int, tnow: float) -> tuple` where `prior` and `tnow` are as above, and where `success` is the number of times the student successfully exercised this memory during the current review session out of `total` times—this way your quiz app can review the same fact multiple times in one sitting!
 The returned value is this fact’s new prior model—the old one can be discarded.

 **IPython Notebook crash course** For a conversational introduction to the API in the context of a mocked quiz app, see this [IPython Notebook crash course](./EbisuHowto.ipynb).